SCUE in the News

 If you have suggestions or comments for us regarding White Paper, please post them here!

 Within the last four years, SCUE members have worked on a variety of projects ranging from involvement of freshmen in research to publishing course syllabi online.

 - Alternative study abroad

 - Penn Course Review

-In addition to these specific projects, the Committee works on many other broad academic issues, collaborating closely with the administration, faculty members, and other students to continue to improve the intellectual atmosphere and undergraduate experience at Penn.
-To that end, SCUE members are active on a variety of university committees and address critical academic issues as they arise across Penn.
+In addition to specific projects, SCUE works on many other academic issues by collaborating closely with the administration, faculty members, and other students.
+To that end, SCUE members are active on a variety of university committees.
+We continue to work on improving the intellectual atmosphere and undergraduate experience at Penn.